by Enoch Daniel

 2. Robots in aseptic filling

-According to the FDA, robots can be integrated into aseptic processing, which includes formulation manufacturing, filling (in vials, syringes, etc.), inspection, labelling, and packaging.
+According to the FDA, the pharma industry can integrate robots into aseptic processing, which includes formulation manufacturing, filling (in vials, syringes, etc.), inspection, labelling, and packaging.
 This reduces the chances of human contamination.

 3. Artificial intelligence (AI) and machine learning (ML)

-AI and ML can be integrated into various pharmaceutical manufacturing processes.
+AI and ML can be integrated into various pharmaceutical manufacturing processes, along with the growing role of robotics in pharma manufacturing.
 They can optimise production parameters, predict potential bottlenecks, simulate production processes, forecast demand, predict side effects, determine efficacy, design clinical trials, etc.

 4. Smart factories